 The canals can be tempting for children of all ages.
 We explained the dangers of the canals ahead of time to our kids and kept a close eye on them at all times.
 (Except when one got away).

-Thankfully, the magic of Venice was not ruined by the weather.
-In fact, we thoroughly enjoyed ourselves exploring the city’s history, back alleyways, and canals.
-We didn’t have the best weather, but that gives us an excuse to return again.
+We thoroughly enjoyed exploring the city’s history, back alleyways, and canals.
+Although we didn’t have the best weather, we now have an excuse to return again.

 We only spent two days in Venice, but you could easily do more.
 Use this 3-day Venice itinerary if you want to make the most of your stay.